How to Grind Coffee Beans Without a Grinder: 6 Simple Ways

 If you do not have a grinder, the best way to reach a consistent grind in your coffee beans is to grind or crush only a few beans at a time.
-This gives you a much greater measure of control over how finely you grind your coffee, as well as a visual cue for the texture and fineness you’re aiming for.
-For a truly uniform grind, go slowly and take care to repeat the same movements, whether you’re using a rolling pin or a blender.
+This gives you a much greater measure of control over how fine you make your grounds, as well as a visual cue for the texture and fineness you’re aiming for.
+For a truly uniform grind, go slowly and take care to repeat the same movements, whether you’re using a knife or a blender.

-If you are not able to achieve a uniformly fine texture in your grounds, consider a brewing method like the French Press, which is known to perform better with a coarser grind and is more tolerant of inconsistencies.
+If you are not able to achieve a uniformly fine texture in your grounds, consider brewing your coffee using the French Press, which is known to perform better with a coarser grind and is more tolerant of inconsistencies.
 And as with so many things, repetition is the key to improvement.

 Which Wins the Award for Backup Grinder?

 Although there are many different ways to grind your coffee without a grinder, to truly achieve the right consistency and texture, the best option is a mortar and pestle, especially for a finer grind such as used in espresso machines.
-Consistency is the name of the game (read why here), and the mortar and pestle were MADE for crushing nuts, seeds, and spices, so using it for grinding beans works like a dream.
+Consistency is the name of the game (read why here), and this device is MADE for crushing nuts, seeds, and spices, so using it for grinding beans works like a dream.

 When you are looking for a mortar and pestle, try to purchase one made of ceramic material as it will be less porous and will not retain the sour, stale flavors of oxidized coffee after each use.